This post may contain affiliate links. Please read my disclosure policy.

 The Italian word Piccata typically refers to veal or chicken that is sliced, dredged in flour, then sautéed in a sauce containing lemon juice, butter, and capers.
 It so easy to make and I love it served on top of mashed potatoes.
 With lots of that lemony, caper filled sauce.
 So good!

 Chicken Piccata is one of the first dishes I learned to make while working for a San Diego catering company and is always on the meal rotation list because it’s easy, quick and delivers on the flavor.

-What makes my recipe different?
+What makes this recipe different

 For added flavor I omit the kosher salt and black pepper before dredging the chicken in flour and use my Lemon Pepper Seasoning Blend instead.
 Adds that extra flavor punch!
 Don’t want to make your own, use store bought!

-How to make Chicken Piccata sauce?
+How to make chicken piccata sauce

 Melt butter in pan and add the flour.
 Whisk to cook flour for 1 minute.
 By adding the flour to the butter and or olive oil, this will make what is called a roux, which will thicken the pan sauce when liquids like chicken stock and/or wine is added and whisked together.

 Next add the white wine, lemon juice and chicken stock.
 With a whisk, stir and bring to boil, scraping up brown bits from the pan for extra flavor and breaking up any lumps.
 Add the capers to the sauce and taste for seasoning.